 When was Chilton County, AL Created?

 Chilton County was created on Dec.
 30, 1868 (Originally named Baker Co., Chilton Co. received its present name on Dec.
 17, 1874), from lands taken from Autauga County, Bibb County, Perry County and Shelby County.
-This particular county was named in honor of Judge William Parish Chilton, chief justice of the AL Supreme Court and a member of the provisional and regular Congress of the Confederacy.

 What is the County Seat of Chilton County, AL?